-Sometimes you come across a blog with a new and authentic voice which shows you what life is like for someone else.
+Sometimes you come across a blog which shows you what life is like for someone else.
 'Mama Unexpected' is one of these rare finds.

 Hana Young's blog is founded on writing about being a single parent to her disabled daughter.
 It describes a vibrant, challenging, loving life with Tilly, who has Guanidinoacetate Methyltransferase Deficiency or GAMT, a metabolic disorder which affects the nervous system and muscles.